Corine Literature Prize

+The award was last given in 2011.
+The successor award is the Bayerischer Buchpreis.

 Trophy

-The "Corine" trophy is a figurine produced by the Nymphenburg Porcelain Manufactory.
+The "Corine" trophy is a figurine produced by the Nymphenburg Porcelain Manufactory in Munich, Germany.
 "Corine" was first manufactured in 1760 as part of a sixteen-figure set of commedia dell'arte performers in porcelain, designed by the German modeller Franz Anton Bustelli (1723–1763).